-45 years of Motorola phones: The best and the worst, in pictures
+Motorola phones through the years: The best and the worst, in pictures

-Motorola recently celebrated 45 years of mobile phone manufacturer.
-The company behind the world’s first commercial handheld mobile phone has certainly come a long way over the decades.
-From brick phones big enough to tear your pocket to smartphones rotating keyboards, Motorola has dabbled in everything.
+The company behind the world's first commercial handheld mobile phone has certainly come a long way over the decades.
+From brick phones big enough to tear your pocket to smartphones with rotating keyboards, Motorola has dabbled in everything.

-Since 1983, when the Dynatac 8000x - aka the grandaddy of cellphones - burst onto the scene, Motorola has been making a wide range of mobile phones, messaging phones, clamshell phones, fashion phones, and smartphones.
+Since 1983, when the Dynatac 8000x - aka the granddaddy of cellphones - burst onto the scene, Motorola has been making a wide range of mobile phones, messaging phones, clamshell phones, fashion phones, and smartphones.

 Browsing through old pictures of Motorola devices, whether or not they were good products, is bound to open up a nostalgic floodgate for most people.